-(i) Includes interest funded from bond proceeds and thus differs from the information reflected in Table 8.
+(1) Includes interest funded from bond proceeds and thus differs from the information reflected in Table 8.
 Does not include any deduction for the federal subsidy associated with the Series 2010B Build America Bonds.
-Excludes any debt service attributable to Series 2017C Bonds, if issued.
-See "INTRODUCTION-Plan of Finance; Series 2017C Bonds Not Offered Hereby" in the forepart of this Official Statement.

-(2) Assumes remarketing of \$250 million principal amount of mandatory tender bonds between 2019 and 2023 at assumed rates ranging from 2.50% to 3.50% following the respective scheduled mandatory tender dates.
+Assumes remarketing of \$250 million principal amount of mandatory tender bonds between 2019 and 2023 at assumed rates ranging from 2.50% to 3.50% following their respective scheduled mandatory tender dates.
 In the event of a failure to remarket such bonds, any such bonds not purchased would bear interest from the tender to the date redeemed or paid at 6% for the period of 0 to 89 days from the tender date and at 8% 90 days and thereafter.
 Such mandatory tender bonds mature between November 1, 2047 and November 1, 2051.